lgrachov/lgrachov_old/README.md

 Here are some of my tasks that i'm making

-- 🔭 I’m currently working on apparl_ui, chumm and more
+- 🔭 I’m currently working on Dixina, the fastest messenger ever, chumm and more
-- 🌱 I’m currently learning Apparl and SwiftUI
+- 🌱 I’m currently learning HTML and JS, and Swift
-- 👯 I’m looking to collaborate on @grachov
+- 👯 I’m looking to collaborate on Blue Edge
 - 🤔 I’m looking for help with Chumm
 - 💬 Ask me about me

-<sub>⚡ Fun fact: Operating system SafioxOS Oreo is named after Oreo cookie...<sub/>
+<sub>⚡ Fun fact: Application Dixina is named after a dick MONSTER!!!<sub/>